payola/Payola/docs/developer_guide.md

 <a name="adapters"></a>
 ### Package s2js.adapters

-As mentioned before, the adapters are defined to allow a programmer to access core JavaScript functionality or use already existing JavaScript libraries.
-Without them, it would be impossible to use for example `document.getElementById` method in the Scala code that will be compiled into JavaScript, because there is no such object `document` in the Scala standard library.
+As mentioned before, the adapters are defined to allow a programmer to access core JavaScript functionality or to use already existing JavaScript libraries.
+Without them, it would be impossible to use for example the `document.getElementById` method in Scala code that will be compiled into JavaScript, because there is no such object `document` in the Scala standard library.
 The adapter classes don't have to contain any implementation, therefore they're mostly abstract classes or traits.
 They're not compiled to JavaScript, and neither are they used anywhere during Scala application runtime.
 The class and method names have to be exactly the same as in the adapted libraries.

 #### Package s2js.adapters.js